DeetonRushy/DeeL/README.md

 # DeeL (Work In Progress)

 A lightweight configuration "language".
-Including json inspired syntax, custom interpreter support, optional string delimiters and no semi-colons.
+Including json inspired syntax, custom interpreter support and optional string delimiters.

 There are 6 data types in DeeL.